nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use case: Clear address book**
+**Use case: Clear all contacts**

 **MSS**

 1. User requests to clear address book.
 2. MediContact requests for confirmation.
 3. User confirms to clear.
-4. MediContact clears the address book.
+4. MediContact clears all contacts in MediContact.

     Use case ends.